-Offered only to students in the Adult Gerontology Primary Care NP specialty opportunities to identify gaps in knowledge to begin to guide the student in certification exam preparation.
+This course incorporates teaching-learning strategies to prepare the Adult Gerontology Acute Care Nurse Practitioner student for transition to practice.
+The content will focus on a comprehensive review of program materials, test-taking strategies and opportunities to identify gaps in knowledge to begin to guide the student in certification exam preparation.
 Each student will have the opportunity to systematically review content and develop an individualized plan for preparing for the certification exam by meeting established benchmarks throughout the course.
 The quizzes in the course consist of questions that mirror the format of questions on the certification exam which further enables the student to tailor their plan of study to specific topics.
 At the end of the semester, the student will have created a self-study plan to support preparation for the certification exam.
 Additionally, the students will explore content related to preparation for professional adult gerontology acute care nurse practitioner practice.